saurabh1294/betting-host-cli/README.md

 Clone this repo and run node bettingHost.js, it will prompt for bets data input set.
 Once input is complete.
-Hit Ctrl+C and the output will be printed below.
+Hit Enter followed by Ctrl+C and the output will be printed then.

 Known limitations:- Input validations not applied but can be done easily.